Shriom1315/mcaworld/FIREBASE_IMPLEMENTATION_GUIDE.md

-# Firebase Implementation Guide for Kahoot!
-Clone
+# Firebase Implementation Guide for BitWise

-This comprehensive guide will walk you through implementing Firebase in your Kahoot! clone project.
+This comprehensive guide will walk you through implementing Firebase in your BitWise project.

 ## 🚀 **Quick Start Summary**